Best Arm Identification for Stochastic Rising Bandits: Additional Experimental Results

 \subsection{Challenging scenario}

 Here we test the algorithms on a challenging scenario in which we consider $K = 3$ arms whose increment changes \emph{abruptly}.
 The setting is presented in Figure~\ref{fig:exp2_arms}.
 The results corresponding to such a setting are presented in Figure~\ref{fig:exp2}.
-In this case, the last time the optimal arm does not change anymore is $T= 400$.
-Similarly to the synthetic setting presented in the main paper, we have two different behaviours for time budgets $T < 400$ and $T > 400$.
+In this case, the last time the optimal arm does not change anymore is $T= 280$.
+Similarly to the synthetic setting presented in the main paper, we have two different behaviors for time budgets $T < 280$ and $T > 280$.
 For short time budgets, the algorithm providing the best performance is \restsurecella, and the second best is \ucbeshort.
-Conversely, for time budgets $T > 550$ \ucbeshort provides a correct suggestion in most of the cases providing an error $\tilde{e}(\text{\ucbeshort}) < 0.01$.
+Conversely, for time budgets $T > 550$, \ucbeshort provides a correct suggestion in most of the cases providing an error $\overline{e}_T(\bm{\nu},\text{\ucbeshort}) < 0.01$.
 Instead, \restsurecella is not consistently providing reliable suggestions.
 This is allegedly due to the fact that such an algorithm has been designed to work in less general settings than the one we are tackling.
 Even in this case, the \succrejectshort starts providing a small value for the error probability after \ucbeshort does, at $T \approx 1000$.
 However, it is still better behaving than the other baseline algorithms.

-Note that \restsurecella has a peculiar behaviour.
+Note that \restsurecella has a peculiar behavior.
 Indeed, it seems that even for large values of the time budget, it does not consistently suggest the optimal arm (\ie the error probability does not go to zero).
 This is likely due to the nature of the parametric shape enforced by the algorithm, which may result in unpredictable behaviors when it does not reflect the nature of the real reward functions.